Satya in Love

-Satya In Love is an Indian Kannada-language movie released in 2008.
-It is directed by Raghav Loki and produced by T.N.
+Satya in Love is a 2008 Indian Kannada-language film directed by Raghav Loki and produced by T.N.
 Ramesh under Ananya Enterprises.
-The music is composed by Gurukiran, an Indian music composer and singer.
-The movie features Shiva Rajkumar and Genelia D'Souza in the lead roles and was released in one hundred theaters across India.
+The film features Shiva Rajkumar and Genelia D'Souza in the lead roles.
+The music is composed by Gurukiran.

 Plot

-Satya falls in love with Veda when he sees her nursing a stranger who had a seizure.
-Veda vanishes into a crowd after that, and Satya goes in her search.
-He learns that she lives in Kurnool with her father Ranga Reddy, whom people in the region fear.
+Satya falls in love with Veda when he witnesses her nursing a stranger who had a seizure.
+After this encounter, Veda disappears into a crowd, prompting Satya to embark on a search to find her.
+He learns that she lives in Kurnool with her father Ranga Reddy, who holds control in that region.
 Satya goes to Reddy's house but is beaten by Ranga's henchmen.
 Veda is surprised to see Satya as she has never seen him before.
+Satya, undeterred by the beating, perseveres in his quest to win Veda's affection.
+Despite the initial setback, he discovers a way to connect with her, determined to overcome the challenges presented by Veda's formidable father.